Pete Townshend teases new The Who album post-lockdown

 The band, who released their last album ‘WHO’ in 2019, this month cancelled their upcoming UK and Ireland tour due to ongoing coronavirus concerns.

-Speaking to The Mirror, Townshend said he’s been working on new music during the pandemic and “wants to make another” record after lockdown if it makes financial sense.
+Speaking to Uncut, Townshend said he’s been working on new music during the pandemic and “wants to make another” record after lockdown if it makes financial sense.

 “There’s pages and pages of draft lyrics,” he said, adding: “If the moment comes, I’ll go in and start.”